Unity-Technologies/2d-extras/Documentation~/GridInformation.md

 public Color GetPositionProperty(Vector3Int position, String name, Color defaultValue)
 ```

-You can use this in combination with Scriptable Tiles to get the right Tile Data when laying out your Tilemap.
+You can use this in combination with [Scriptable Tiles](https://docs.unity3d.com/Manual/Tilemap-ScriptableTiles.html) to get the right [TileData](https://docs.unity3d.com/Manual/Tilemap-ScriptableTiles-TileData.html) when creating the layout of your Tilemap.